bit-shift-io/the-great-cook-up/apple-pie.md

 4. :ightly floured surface roll out puff pastry and divide for 4 rolls
 5. Spoon the apple mix leaving a border. roll up and crimp edges
 6. Add some cuts in the top with scissors or knife
-7. Brush with egg wash and sprinkle with extra cinnamon + sugar
+7. Brush with egg wash or milk and sprinkle with extra cinnamon + sugar
 8. Bake till golden brown about 25m

 ## Notes